finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

     InstrumentEventTypesApi apiInstance = new InstrumentEventTypesApi(defaultClient);
     String instrumentEventType = "instrumentEventType_example"; // String | The type of instrument events that the template is applied to.
-    String instrumentType = "instrumentType_example"; // String | The template is applied to events which originate from instruments of this type
+    String instrumentType = "instrumentType_example"; // String | The instrument type of the transaction template.
+The combination of the instrument   event type, instrument type and scope uniquely identifies a transaction template
     String scope = "scope_example"; // String | The scope in which the template lies.
     TransactionTemplateRequest transactionTemplateRequest = new TransactionTemplateRequest(); // TransactionTemplateRequest | A request defining a new transaction template to be created. try {